Precession Relaxation of Viscoelastic Oblate Rotators: History

 and even larger values for prolate bodies.

-Later research by \cite{breiter+2012} demonstrated that the inflated values of $\,A\,$ were obtained by \cite{sharma+2005} due to accumulation of three oversights\footnote{~According to \cite{breiter+2012}, a purely numerical oversight made in \cite{sharma+2005} resulted in a redundant factor of $\,\pi\,$, while an unconventional definition of the quality factor caused a factor of 2.
-So the factor $\,A^{\textstyle{^{(Sharma~et~al)}}}\,$ should have been divided by $\,2\,\pi\,$, in which case the resulting relaxation times would no longer be unusually high.
-They would nevertheless remain higher than the right answer, because of the authors' not accounting for the extra multiplier of 2 in the work by 2nd harmonic.
-Hence the discrepancy between the solid and dot-dashed curves in Figures 5 and 6 in \cite{breiter+2012}.
-In these plots, the solid curves correspond to the exact solution obtained in {\it{Ibid.}}, while the dot-dashed curves depict the solution from \cite{sharma+2005}.}. \cite{breiter+2012} also showed that the shorter damping times obtained by \cite{efroimskylazarian2000} resulted mainly (factor $\,14/\pi\,$) from modeling the rotator with a prism of a volume higher than any solid of revolution with the same ratio of axes.
+Later research by Breiter, Ro{{\.{z}}}ek \& Vokrouhlick{\'{y}} (\citeyear{breiter+2012}) demonstrated that the inflated values of $\,A\,$ were obtained by \cite{sharma+2005} due to accumulation of three oversights\footnote{According to \cite{breiter+2012}, a numerical oversight in \cite{sharma+2005} resulted in a redundant factor of $\pi$, while an unconventional definition of $Q$ caused a factor of 2.
+So $\,A^{ \rm \textstyle{^{ \rm (Sharma~et~al)}}}$ should have been divided by $2\pi$, and the ensuing relaxation time would no longer be unusually high.
+It would still remain higher than the right answer, because \cite{sharma+2005} did not account for an extra multiplier of 2 in the work by 2nd harmonic.
+This is illustrated by Figures 5 and 6 in \cite{breiter+2012}.
+There, the solid curves correspond to the exact solution obtained in \cite{breiter+2012}, while the dot-dashed curves depict the solution from \cite{sharma+2005}.}. \cite{breiter+2012} also showed that the shorter damping times obtained by \cite{efroimskylazarian2000} resulted mainly (factor $\,14/\pi\,$) from modeling the rotator with a prism of a volume higher than any solid of revolution with the same ratio of axes.

 In all those publications, the quest was for new skill in the analytic or computational treatment of the thitherto existing formulation of the problem, rather than for added physical insight into the subject.
 Specifically, in each of those works, calculation comprised two steps.
 First, it was taken for granted that the boundary value problem for stresses and strains (or displacements) can be solved under the assumption that the rotator is elastic~---~so the instantaneous strain tensor is linear in the instantaneous stress.
 Then, after the stresses and strains (or displacements) were calculated, an empirical quality factor $\,Q\,$ was introduced, to account for the energy damping rate (with the intention to derive, subsequently, the corresponding decay of the precession cone).